corda/corda-docs-portal/content/en/platform/corda/5.0/deploying-operating/vnodes/state.md

 # Setting the State of Virtual Nodes

-A virtual node can be in one of the following states:
+A virtual node can have one of the following states:

 * `ACTIVE` — normal operational mode.
 * `MAINTENANCE` — maintenance mode.
 This mode disables all operational statuses: